-DIAGNOSTIC INSTRUMENTS/ AND SCREENING ASSESSMENTS
+DIAGNOSTIC INSTRUMENTS AND SCREENING ASSESSMENTS:

-Screening Measures: These are brief assessments designed to identify children who need a comprehensive evaluation secondary to risks associated with delay, disorder or disease that will interfere with normal development.
+Screening Measures: These are brief assessments designed to identify children who need of a comprehensive evaluation secondary to risks associated with delay, disorder or disease that will interfere with normal development.
 Screening measures differ from diagnostic measures in that they typically require less time and training to administer and have high rates of false positives.
 Results of screening measures indicate the level of risk for disability as opposed to the provision of a diagnosis.
-Screening measures are not appropriate standalone support for an autism diagnosis and should be followed up by in-depth assessments.
-Additional acceptable documentation includes autism-specific standardized assessments, or a detailed clinical note based on a comprehensive review of DSM-5 signs and symptoms.
+Screening measures are not appropriate standalone support for an autism diagnosis and should be followed up by an in-depth assessment.
+Additional acceptable documentation includes autism specific standardized assessments, or a detailed clinical note based on the DSM-5 signs and symptoms.
 Examples of screening measures include: